NASA

 Members of the science community at US institutions can apply for support to participate in Roman preparatory science activities via the Roman elements of ROSES solicitations.

-A previous ROSES solicitation in 2015 funded Science Investigation Teams that provided input to the Roman Mission through 2021.
+A previous ROSES solicitation in 2015 funded Science Investigation Team that provided input to the Roman Mission through 2021.
 A workshop was held in November 2021 presenting the outcomes of the Science Investigation Teams’ activities; both videos of the presentations, and copies of the presentation slides are available.

 The current Roman ROSES solicitation, released in December 2022 and due March 21, 2023, provides opportunities for US scientists to apply for funded participation in the development of the Roman Project in one of three ways.
 A broad range of science preparation activities can be funded through Wide Field Science investigations.
 Significant and sustainedl funding to develop the scientific infrastructure needed for the community to achieve Roman’s science goals can be obtained through a selection as a Project Infrastructure Team.
 Selections for membership in the Coronagraph Community Participation Program (CPP) Team will provide the opportunity to work collaboratively with the Roman Coronagraph Instrument team and the IPAC Science Support Center to prepare for the in-space technology demonstration.
 Click here for more details.